pascalpoizat/pascalpoizat.github.io/_posts/2016-01-27-generating-a-page-using-personal-data.md

 ## From Data to HTML

-To generate HTML information for this, one can define an HTML document, `duties.html`, or a [Markdown](http://daringfireball.net/projects/markdown/) document, `duties.md`, and use [Liquid templating](http://liquidmarkup.org/) to access the data.
+To generate HTML information for this, one can create an HTML document, `duties.html`, and use [Liquid templating](http://liquidmarkup.org/) to access the data.
-To generate a list you simply have to type in:
+To generate a list you simply have to type in `duties.html`:
 {: .text-justify}

 {% highlight liquid %}
 {% raw %}
+---
+layout: default
+title: duties
+---
 {% for category in site.data.duties.currently %}
 <h3>{{ category.name }}</h3>
 <ul>